OwenFlood/aeroponic-system/README.md

 | <img src="media/lettuce-day-1.jpg" alt="Lettuce Day One" height=200 /> | <img src="media/lettuce-day-7.jpg" alt="Lettuce Day One" height=200 /> | <img src="media/lettuce-day-9.jpg" alt="Lettuce Day One" height=200 /> |

 ## Future Iterations
+- I am currently working to add support for temperature, water level, and pH sensors which will provide useful data
+- A CAD model for an acryllic, laser-cut version is partially done, and will be significantly cheaper and easier to modify
+- Consumer versions would need a user interface through either a touch screen or a mobile app (an app would likely use bluetooth)
+- The ability to control the watering of specific plants at different intervals would allow multiple species to grow together